krm-functions/catalog/docs/source-packages.md

   name: <destination name of package>
 ```

-Additional metadata can be added to the `package-context.yaml` file
+The `source-packages` function allows additional metadata to be added
-through the `metadata.spec` package field:
+to the `package-context.yaml` file through the `metadata.spec` field:

 ```
   packages: